 Why, Daddy?
 Why? - debut board book

-The book will be published by Familius press, which has been named as one of the fastest-growing small publishers for the last several years.
+The book is published by Familius press, which has been named as one of the fastest-growing small publishers for the last several years.
 Familius specializes in books that put families first.
-The book is scheduled to be Familus’ Father’s Day release in May of 2022.

 Co-Edited by Tamara Girardi and Abigail G. Scheg (Routledge, April 2021)

 As the online world of creative writing teaching, learning, and collaborating grows in popularity and necessity, this book explores the challenges and unique benefits of teaching creative writing online.